Your Centre of Excellence · UK Based

 Finally, schedule regular reviews.
 A risk register that is reviewed regularly and acted upon is worth a hundred registers that sit on a shared drive untouched.
 Build the review into your governance calendar and treat it as non-negotiable.

 If your organisation needs support designing a risk register, facilitating a risk identification workshop, or building a risk framework that works in practice rather than just on paper — BECAH can help.
-We work with teams across all sectors to make risk management practical, proportionate, and genuinely useful.
 Get in touch at hello@becah.co.uk or visit our contact page to start a conversation.

 One of the most common sources of confusion I encounter when working with finance and operations teams is the difference between a process and a control.
 The two are related — but they are not the same thing.
 And confusing them is one of the fastest ways to end up underprepared for an audit.